clojurists-together/clojuriststogether.org/content/news/2025/2025 Long Term Funding Ballot Information.md

 **What do you plan to work on throughout the year?** I would like to devote a certain number of hours every month in 2025 to work on Clerk.

-**Why is this work important to the Clojure community?**  Clerk is used by a large number of community members for literate programming, data analysis and visualization, &c.
+**Why is this work important to the Clojure community?**  Clerk is used by a large number of community members for literate programming, data analysis and visualization, &c. <br>

 ---